 We have a yoga practitioner who works with small groups of children across the school.
 The focus for each group is agreed with the SENCo and could include confidence building, understanding how bodies react to emotions, physical health or friendship building.

 We have a learning mentor who supports children who have been identified as struggling with their behaviours for learning.
 This work can be 1:1 or small group and is bespoke for each child.

 These members of staff have completed an extensive training programme with the Education Psychology service in Tower Hamlets and work with children 1:1 or in small groups.
 Their work is always bespoke to the needs of the child or children they are working with.Accordion content

 We have a trained play therapist who works in school for one day a week.
 She works 1:1 with children for a designated period of time dependent on the needs of the child, offering them a safe space for children to engage in self-led exploration through play.

 We have a counsellor, who works in school one day a week.
-She works flexibly so that we can best meet the needs of our children.
-This includes working directly with children and liaising with parents.
+He works flexibly so that we can best meet the needs of our children.
+This includes working directly with children and may include liaising with parents.